Authors of section

 Trimming of the Sarmiento cast

 Once firm, the proximal margin of the cast is trimmed from the proximal pole of the patella, circumferentially to the proximal part of the calf.
-Note that the posterior trim line is thus more distal then the anterior edge of the cast, since it must be just below the popliteal flexion crease.
+Note that the posterior trim line is thus more distal than the anterior edge of the cast, since it must be just below the popliteal flexion crease.

 Weight bearing

-AO teaching video on Sarmiento / patellar tendon-bearing cast application
+AO teaching video on Sarmiento/patellar tendon-bearing cast application

 Go to diagnosis